-Shorthanded Capitals beat Sabres 4-3 in home opener shootout
+Short-handed Capitals beat Sabres 4-3 in SO in home opener

 INJURY UPDATES

-Top-line Capitals winger Tom Wilson left the game early in the third period with a lower-body injury.
-Wilson earlier picked up his sixth point in five games and has been one of Washington’s best players so far this season.
+Before getting injured, Wilson picked up his sixth point in five games and has been one of Washington’s best players so far this season.
+Laviolette said, “Hopefully it’s not too bad.”

-Buffalo forward Kyle Okposo, considered a game-time decision Friday morning by coach Ralph Krueger, remained out with a lower-body injury.
+Buffalo forward Kyle Okposo, considered a game-time decision, remained out with a lower-body injury.
 Goaltender Carter Hutton didn’t travel with the team because of an apparent head injury from a collision Tuesday in Philadelphia.

 UP NEXT